discordjs/guide/guide/preparations/README.md

 - Press `Win + R` and run `cmd.exe`, and then `cd` into your project directory

 On macOS, either:
-- Open launchpad or spotlight and search for "terminal"
+- Open Launchpad or Spotlight and search for "Terminal"
-- In your "Applications" folder, under "Utilities", open the terminal app
+- In your "Applications" folder, under "Utilities", open the Terminal app

 On Linux, you can quickly open the terminal with `Ctrl + Alt + T`.